Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 \subsection{The orientation boundary as projection-transaction}

-The preceding subsections establish that the dependency-pair confession is a reflection-family ascent at $\Pi^0_2$ strength.
-This subsection describes the orientation boundary itself as a static projection structure: the locus at which the verdict-relevant content is separated from the wrapper-carrier content that generated it.
+The dependency-pair confession is a reflection-family ascent at $\Pi^0_2$ strength (Propositions~\ref{prop:reflection-family}, \ref{prop:ag-pi02}).
+The orientation boundary itself can then be described as a static projection structure: the locus at which the verdict-relevant content is separated from the wrapper-carrier content that generated it.